mrshpetny/mrshpetny/README.md

 # Mr. Shpetny – Executive Audit Engagements.

 Principal‑led boutique firm.
 No calls, email only.
-California, USA

 ## Stop burning an extra ~$14,232 a year on AWS